 This guide aims to answer some of the commonest queries about Club Championships.
 If you have any specific questions, please speak to your teacher/coach or email email@example.com

 Who can enter Club Championships?

 Any paid up, first claim member of Alton and District Swimming Club can enter these championships.
 You must have paid all your club fees and be eligible to swim for the club at galas.
 We run separate events for swimmers in the learner pool but you can still enter these main pool championships if you wish.
-Top Squad swimmers are not allowed to enter the 25m events.
+Swimmers in Jun County/Sharks/TS Trans & Top Squad are not allowed to enter the 25m events.
 The championships are for ALL members, whether you normally swim at Alton, Petersfield or Bordon you are all members of Alton & District Swimming Club.
-The championships have to be held at Alton as it is the only 6 lane pool
+The championships are normally held at Alton Sports Centre.

 Who organizes the Championships?